Bruno Franz Leopold Liebermann: Life

 When, through the intercession of Bishop Colmar of Mainz with Napoleon, he regained his freedom, he was called by this bishop to Mainz in 1805 as rector of the newly founded seminary there and in 1806 became also a member of the cathedral chapter.
-In the seminary he lectured on canon law, church history, pastoral theology, and, after 1812, also on dogmatic theology.
+In the seminary, he lectured on canon law, church history, pastoral theology, and, after 1812, also on dogmatic theology.

 Personally and through the clergy trained by him, Liebermann exerted influence in Mainz and the adjoining dioceses.
 Among his pupils were the future bishops Andreas Räss, Nicolaus von Weis, Johannes von Geissel, and such other distinguished men as Klee, Lüft, Adam Franz Lennig, Franz Xaver Remling, and Nickel.
-After he had declined in 1823 the appointment to the See of Metz, Bishop Tharin summoned him as his vicar-general to Strasburg.
+After he had declined in 1823 the appointment to the See of Metz, Bishop Tharin summoned him as his vicar-general to Strasbourg.
 Under Tharin's successor, Bishop Johann Franz Lepape von Trevern, he withdrew more from public life.
 His last years were spent in retirement in the mother-house of the Sisters of Charity.

 Works

 His "Institutiones theologicæ" were first published in five volumes (Mainz, 1819–27; 6th ed., 1844) and later in two (10th ed., Mainz, 1870).
 This work was used as a textbook for years in many theological seminaries in Germany, France, Belgium, and America.

 During the time of the Revolution, Liebermann published several anonymous pamphlets in defence of the rights of the Church and against the required oath of the civil constitution of the clergy.
 Of his sermons several have been published separately, e.g. "Lob- und Trauerrede bei Gelegenheit des Hintrittes des hochwürdigsten Herrn Joseph Ludwig Colmar, Bischof zu Mainz" (Mainz, 1818).
 After his death appeared:- "Liebermann's Predigten, herausgegeben von Freunden und Verehrern des Verewigten" (3 vols., Mainz, 1851–3).
-From 1825 to 1826 he was editor of the "Der Katholik".
+From 1825 to 1826, he was editor of the "Der Katholik".